The Daily Princetonian

-The Daily Princetonian, originally known as The Princetonian and nicknamed the 'Prince', is the independent daily student newspaper of Princeton University.
-The newspaper is owned by The Daily Princetonian Publishing Co. and boasts a circulation of 2,000 in print and around 30,000 daily online hits as of 2021.
+The Daily Princetonian, originally known as The Princetonian, is the independent daily student newspaper of Princeton University.
+The newspaper is owned by The Daily Princetonian Publishing Co. and has a circulation of 2,000 in print and around 30,000 daily online hits as of 2021.
 Managed by approximately 200 undergraduate students, the newspaper covers a range of sections, including news, sports, and opinions.